IELTS Listening Test

 The IELTS Listening Test:

-The IELTS listening test comprises four sections.
+The listening test of IELTS comprises four sections.
 The four sections aim to measure the skills of an individual in comprehending the English language through listening to someone speak in it.
-The IELTS listening test ascertains if the listener can complete a conversation in a coherent and legible manner or not.
+The listening test ascertains if the listener can complete a conversation in a coherent and legible manner or not.
 The test also tries to assess the ability of the listener to add to the matter he/she is listening to, using his/her skills in the language.
-The listening test is the first section of the IELTS and is an important part of the IELTS testing system.
+The listening test is the first section of the test and is an important part of the testing system.

 The aspects of the IELTS listening test: